Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Variational tensor network method for the residual entropy

-For the calculation of $S_h$ and $S_c$, the local tensor $A$ of the fixed-point iPEPS is set to be real for both the transfer operators $I_h$ and $I_c$, ensuring that the cost function remains real during optimization.
-Besides, no symmetry constraints are imposed on the local tensor $A$, and the directional move split-CTMRG scheme~\cite{Xu2025} is employed in the optimization process.
-The optimization of the iPEPS tensor $A$ is carried out using the BFGS algorithm, with convergence criteria set to $\|g\|_\infty \approx 10^{-5}$ \text{to} $10^{-6}$.
-The numerical results are summarized in Table~\ref{Table: Residual entropy result from our method}, where the residual entropy is reported for iPEPS bond dimensions $(D=2\sim 6)$ and CTM bond dimensions $(\chi=30\sim 100)$.
+For the calculation of $S_h$ and $S_c$, the local tensor $A$ of the fixed-point iPEPS is set to be real for both the transfer operators of $I_h$ and $I_c$, ensuring that the cost function remains real during optimization.
+In addition, no symmetry constraints are imposed on the local tensor $A$, and the directional move split-CTMRG scheme~\cite{Xu2025} is employed in the optimization process.
+The optimization of the iPEPS tensor $A$ is carried out using the BFGS algorithm, with convergence criteria set to $\|g\|_\infty \approx 10^{-5}$-$10^{-6}$.
+The numerical error of our method is estimated to be at the order of $5\times 10^{-7}$, with further details available in the dataset \cite{data}.
+The numerical results are summarized in Table~\ref{Table: Residual entropy result from our method}, where the configuration number per site is reported for iPEPS bond dimensions $ (D=2-7)$ and CTM bond dimensions $(\chi=30-150)$.

-Our results are in agreement with the most recent Monte-Carlo results presented in Table~\ref{Table: MC results}, as well as with previous tensor-network results from \cite{Vanderstraeten2018}.
-Notably, our results for hexagonal ice $I_h$ with bond dimension $D=2\sim 4, \chi=100$ are slightly higher than the values reported in \cite{Vanderstraeten2018} with same bond dimension $D$: ($w=1.50735(D=2),1.507451(D=3), 1.507456(D=4)$).
-This discrepancy arises because no symmetry constraint is imposed on $A$ in our method, which allows for a larger variational space to be explored.
+Our results are in agreement with the most recent Monte-Carlo results presented in Table~\ref{Table: MC results}, as well as with previous tensor network results \cite{Vanderstraeten2018}.
+Notably, our results for hexagonal ice $I_h$ with bond dimension $D=2-4, \chi=100$ are slightly higher than the values reported in \cite{Vanderstraeten2018} with same bond dimension $D$: [$w=1.50735(D=2),1.507451(D=3), 1.507456(D=4)$].
+This discrepancy arises as no symmetry constraint is imposed on $A$ in our method, which allows for a larger variational space to be explored.
 As the bond dimension increases, the difference between $w_c$ and $w_h$ shows a tendency of decrease.
+For the largest bond dimensions considered $ (D=7,\chi=150)$, the relative difference between $w_h$ and $w_c$ is at the order of $5\times 10^{-6}$.

+To mitigate finite-$D$ and finite-$\chi$ effects, we perform an extrapolation to the limit $D,\chi \to \infty$, based on the scaling hypothesis proposed in Ref.~\cite{vanhecke_2022}.
+Within this framework, the dependence on finite $D$ and $\chi$ is captured by an effective correlation length, such that

+For each pair of $(D,\chi)$, the correlation length can be extracted from the optimized iPEPS tensor $A$ and the corresponding split-CTMRG environment tensors.
+The corresponding details are included in Appendix~\ref {Appendix:Extracting correlation length from split-CTMRG method}.

-For the largest bond dimensions considered $(D=6,\chi=100)$ , the relative difference between $w_h$ and $w_c$ is smaller than $5\times 10^{-6}$, which is within the numerical precision of our calculations.
-These results indicate that the residual entropies for the two systems, $S_c$ and $S_h$ are equal within the numerical accuracy of our method.
+Figure~\ref{Fig:residual entropy result} presents the data collapse under this hypothesis for residual entropy of hexagonal ice and cubic ice.
+We perform an extrapolation for $\xi\to\infty$ with the fitting equation $ S(\xi)=a/\xi^p+S_\infty$.
+The fitting result is $S_h=0.4104251(6)$ and $ S_c=0.4104248(14)$, indicating that $S_c$ and $S_h$ are equal within the numerical accuracy of our method.